 Learn to surf in Wales: best schools and lessons

-If you want to get back to the salt water in Wales, Pembrokeshire’s Outer Reef Surf School offers two-hour lessons for 42€ to groups of two or more.
+Outer Reef Surf School: Located in Pembrokeshire, they offer two-hour lessons for £40 to groups of two or more.

 Hotels for surfers in Wales

-For a different stay try Snowdonia’s famous glamping cabins.
-The tube-shaped wood structures sleep up to four surfers and cost 80€ per night for one-to-two people during peak times.
-The glamping pod stay allows you access to the hot tub and sauna.
-Access to the wave pool is extra.
+Snowdonia Glamping Cabins: Consider Snowdonia’s famous glamping cabins for a unique stay.
+These tube-shaped wood structures sleep up to four and cost £80 per night for one to two people during peak times.
+Guests have access to a hot tub and sauna, with additional fees for the wave pool.

-The Mary House Porthcawl is centrally located near the harbour and lighthouse.
+The Mary House Porthcawl: Centrally located near the harbor and lighthouse.
 All shops and restaurants of downtown are nearby as are the peeling rights and lefts of Coney Beach.
-Rates start at 75€ per night and they offer a “Best Rate Guarantee.
+Rates start at £75 per night and they offer a “Best Rate Guarantee.
 If you time your stay in late September, you’ll be able to catch the Porthcawl Elvis Festival, one of the largest Elvis fests in the world.

 Wales is a great vacation place for water sports activities.

 Wales surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s surf guides.
+Photo by Lukas Juhas